How To Weigh Down A Cantilever Parasol

 Before you look at the detail of securing your cantilever umbrella, it's important you decide where you're going to put it in the first place.
 The smart answer to that question is wherever you need the shade!
 Frankly, this isn't always immediately obvious, especially if you've just moved in and don't know your way around your garden just yet.
 For a start, choosing between a 2.7m or 3m parasol might be quite significant in terms of appearance and achieving exactly the right amount of shade.

 We advise our customers to spend a bit of time observing how the sun affects their outdoor space, and then where they need to create shade.
 For example, you might already be getting some natural shade from trees, buildings and other structures.
-So, anywhere exposed to direct sunlight for a good period of time is where you focus your attention - and your umbrella.
+So, anywhere exposed to direct sunlight for a good period of time is where you focus your attention - and your garden parasol.
 It's worth remembering that a cantilever parasol can be angled to catch the sun.
 Some will even turn 3600 and chase it around the garden!

 If you want your parasol to more or less stay put, an appropriately weighted base will secure it in all but the windiest conditions.
 Or, for a more permanent option, you could bolt your parasol to your decking, patio or even the lawn.
 Securing it to a fence or wall works well too.